mtkaalund/jekyll-now/_posts/2011-11-08-python-and-downloading-a-file.md

 ---
-layout: post
+layout : post
-title: Python and downloading a file
+title : Python and downloading a file categories : [python, downloading, tutorial]
 ---
 Disclamer: This is a old post, but it should still work on python 2.x